AndreaMorgan/SQL_Employee_Analysis/README.md

 *Use pgAdmin to select specific rows/columns of data out from a table.<br>
 *Understand the different kinds of joins and how to use them to create new tables in pgAdmin.<br>
 *Write basic- to intermediate-level SQL statements.<br>
-*Understanding of table design and database management.
+*Understanding of table design and database management.<br>